-Investment interest - interest on debt used to buy assets held for investment, such as margin debt used to buy securities - generally is deductible for both regular tax and AMT purposes.
+used to buy securities - generally is deductible for both regular tax and AMT purposes.
 But special rules apply.

-Your investment interest deduction is limited to your net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not longterm capital gains), reduced by other investment expenses.
+Your investment interest deduction is limited to your net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not long-term capital gains), reduced by other investment expenses.
 Any disallowed interest is carried forward, and you can deduct it in a later year if you have excess net investment income.